johnsonjh/lzpack/README.md

-* Because the `tnylpo` and `cpm` emulators used for testing do *not* emulate CP/M‑Plus (and thus do not provide LRBC metadata), any file not ending at an exact record boundary is automatically padded to the size of the next full record.
-This applies to both **LZPACK** and *PopCom!* results in the table.
+* Because the `tnylpo` and `cpm` emulators used for testing do *not* emulate CP/M‑Plus (and thus do not provide LRBC metadata), any file not ending at an exact record boundary would be automatically padded to the size of the next full record.

 ### Decompression stubs